TCZIB/python_testing/TC_Teller/readme.md

 Try running main.py, it will automatically check the balance, it should be £999.99 Why dont you add your own user and set their balance and pin!

+### Known errors:

+    * If user_creation.py is run it complains that validation contains 'from .encryption import num_scramble', main.py depends on the . however ...